 I have lived and traveled around the world—from Osaka to London, Chicago to Oslo.
-There is beauty of place, and of spirit, all around us though these are often overlooked.
-In my art, I aim to celebrate both the festive and the quiet moments in our “everyday” lives – from the bustle of farmers’ markets to the rustle of corn leaves in October.
+There is beauty of place, and of spirit, all around us, though these are often overlooked.
+In my art, I aim to celebrate both the festive and the quiet moments in our everyday lives.

-For me, origami is a metaphor of hope.
+To me, origami is a metaphor for the potential that lies within each person, each neighborhood, each city, and each country in our world.
 One flat piece of paper, a seemingly simple material, through a multifaceted progression of paper-folds, can be transformed into almost anything.
-It is my hope that my art inspires viewers to look at life in a new way – to celebrate their world and their role in it!
+It can even be deconstructed—unfolded—in order to begin again.
+It is my hope that my art inspires viewers to appreciate the beauty in the details around them and to celebrate the world and their part in it!